The Beginner’s Guide to Email Design With Examples

 Email design and accessibility

-Let's talk about a different aspect of accessibility:
+Let's talk about the different aspects of accessibility:

 1. Responsive email design

-As the rate of mobile users increases, different design components should render well on mobile and other devices.
-If your emails are not responsive, some parts will get cut off, making them inaccessible for the reader.
+As the rate of mobile usage increases, it is expected that all design elements will adapt to and render on mobile as well as they do on larger screens.
+This is what is known as email responsiveness.
+If your emails are not responsive, some parts will get cut off, making them non-accessible to the reader.

 Not only does responsive email design matter for accessibility, but it's non-negotiable to create a better experience for your readers.